Szyyi/GhostCommV2/README.md

 ##  Disclaimer

 GhostComm is experimental software.
-While we implement military-grade cryptography, this software has not been formally audited.
+While I have implemented military-grade cryptography, this software has not been formally audited.
 Use at your own risk for sensitive communications.

 ---